ibm-cloud-docs/cloud-native/topic-configuration.md

 * Cloud Foundry stores configuration attributes and service binding details in stringified JSON objects that are passed to the application as an environment variable, for example, `VCAP_APPLICATION` and `VCAP_SERVICES`.
 * Using a backing service, like etcd, hashicorp Vault, Netflix Archaius, or Spring Cloud config, to store and retrieve environment-specific configuration attributes is also an option in any environment.

-**Tip:** In most cases, an application processes environment-specific configuration at start time.
+In most cases, an application processes environment-specific configuration at start time.
 The value of environment variables, for example, cannot be changed after a process has started.
 Kubernetes and backing configuration services, however, provide mechanisms for applications to dynamically respond to configuration updates.
 This is an optional capability.
 In the case of stateless, transient processes, restarting the service is often sufficient.
 {: tip}

 Many languages and frameworks provide standard libraries to aid applications in both application-specific and environment-specific configuration so that you can focus on the core logic of your application and abstract these foundational capabilities.